 Need for Program

 Growing numbers of high acuity patients are increasingly being cared for across a wide range of clinical settings, not just in acute care units such as intensive care units.
 The more acutely unwell a person is, the greater the risk of poor patient outcomes, including increased morbidity and mortality.
-Nurses are essential to the prevention, early detection and management of developing problems that can increase such morbidity and mortality.
+Nurses are essential to the prevention, early detection, and management of the developing problems that can increase morbidity and mortality.
 The ability to recognise and interpret clinical cues and then implement appropriate, evidence-based interventions in a timely manner has a significant positive impact on patient outcomes.
-Therefore, nurses must continually increase their knowledge to ensure they are sufficiently educated to care for patients at risk of deterioration, and prevent them from becoming acutely unwell.
+Therefore, nurses must continually increase their knowledge to ensure they are sufficiently educated to care for patients at risk of deterioration and prevent them from becoming acutely unwell.

 Purpose of Program

 This seminar enables nurses working in general areas to feel more confident in their knowledge and ability to assess and manage patients whose clinical condition is deteriorating.